bigeasy/strata/diary.md

 keep tidy, they are small, and penultimate nodes are expensive to keep tidy, but only if the key is very large, and only at balance time.

-We could also get really agressive with the lookup table, instead of writing it into the body, write it into the footer.
+We could also get really aggressive with the lookup table, instead of writing it into the body, write it into the footer.